Chili

 Geographical Distribution

-Most common in urban areas like Sydney, Melbourne, and Brisbane, where contemporary and unconventional names are more accepted.
-Less common in rural regions.
+Mostly found in urban areas such as Sydney, Melbourne, and Brisbane where diverse and unconventional names are more common.
+Less visible in rural or northern regions.

 Numerological Significance